12 of the best ways to learn French in Brussels

 But it makes deciding where to study un peu difficile — unless you have a trusty local expert to guide you.

-I’ve put together this guide to save you from spending hours searching, comparing and trialling different language schools when you could be studying instead.
+Lucky for you, I’ve put together this guide to save you from spending hours searching, comparing and trialling different language schools when you could be studying instead.

-But before we look at some of the best ways to learn French in Brussels, I want to answer some frequently asked questions.
+Now we’ve looked at some of the best ways to learn French in Brussels, I want to answer some frequently asked questions.

 Can you learn French in Brussels?